suzukiak1112/amr_io_tools/README.md

   ```
   In the first line, the code computes the norm of the flux `flux` from fv1 and f2.
   Then, `luminosity` is computed from $L = 4\pi R^2 F$ and plotted.

+  ## make_2d_plot.py

+- Making 2D plots is simply an combintaion of the